haohanl/ScriptEx/README.md

 # ScriptEx
-Script execution and automation software with AutoIT support
+Script execution, automation, and testing software for the purpose of system quality control.